 - Treatment of Alcohol Craving and Use with FDA Approved Medications

-Vivitrol® – Naltrexone – A once-a-month injection given by your doctor; very patient convenient and since it is not a pill, you can’t skip your dose helping to prevent relapse.
+- Vivitrol® – Naltrexone – A once-a-month injection given by your doctor; very patient convenient and since it is not a pill, you can’t skip your dose helping to prevent relapse.
+Patients who have a family history of Alcohol Use Disorder or strong cravings, or both, may benefit most.
 This non-habit forming medication can be used to treat co-occurring prescription opioid or heroin addiction.

-Antabuse ® – Disulfiram -discourages drinking by making the person taking it feel sick after alcohol use.
+- Antabuse® – Disulfiram -discourages drinking by making the person taking it feel sick after alcohol use so they avoid drinking.